Charlie-Chows/DataStructures-Algorithms-in-JavaScript/00_Intro/performanceNow_and_dateNow.md

   ## `performance.now()`
   - Returns the number of milliseconds (with high precision) starts from since the page started loading.
   - Typically has microsecond precision.
+  - Use Cases: High-resolution timing, performance profiling, animation, and smooth scrolling.
   - Example usage:
     ```javascript
     var startPerf = performance.now();